wesleybeckner/python_foundations/docs/S4_Object_Oriented_Programming.md

 ### 4.1.3 Interacting Objects

-As our application becomes more complex, we may have to rethink what methods and attributes are appropriate for our objects to deliver the overall functionality we desire
+As our application becomes more complex, we may have to rethink what methods and attributes are appropriate for our objects to deliver the overall functionality we desire.
+This is where form and function meet.

 ### 🏋️ Exercise 3